 - The data subject lodges an objection to the processing pursuant to Article 21(1) of the DS-GVO and there are no legitimate legitimate grounds for processing, or the data subject lodges an objection to the processing pursuant to Article 21(2) of the DS-GVO.

 - The deletion of personal data is necessary to comply with a legal obligation under Union law or the law of the Member States to which the controller is subject.

 - The personal data was collected in relation to the information society services offered in accordance with Art.
 8 Paragraph 1 of the DS-GVO.

-If the personal data have been made public by TSMH GmbH and our company as the responsible party is obliged to delete the personal data in accordance with Art.
+If the personal data have been made public by Coinsbee GmbH and our company as the responsible party is obliged to delete the personal data in accordance with Art.
 17 para.
-1 of the DS-GVO, TSMH GmbH will take reasonable measures, including technical measures, taking into account the available technology and the implementation costs, to inform other data controllers who process the published personal data that the data subject has requested that these other data controllers delete all links to this personal data or copies or replications of this personal data, unless the processing is necessary.
-The employee of TSMH GmbH will make the necessary arrangements in individual cases.
+1 of the DS-GVO, Coinsbee GmbH will take reasonable measures, including technical measures, taking into account the available technology and the implementation costs, to inform other data controllers who process the published personal data that the data subject has requested that these other data controllers delete all links to this personal data or copies or replications of this personal data, unless the processing is necessary.
+The employee of Coinsbee GmbH will make the necessary arrangements in individual cases.

 e) Right to limit processing